thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 Take care and avoid walking, cycling or driving through flood water.

 This message will be updated by 10:00AM on 11 December 2025 or as the situation changes.

-- Warning no longer in force: Severn Estuary at Severn Beach
-- There is no longer a threat of flooding, though standing water and debris may still remain.
-The previous tide of concern has now passed,  the weather is more settled and no flooding is expected.
-We will continue to monitor the situation and will issue further alerts or warnings if necessary.
-Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.
-Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.

 <!-- flood_marker ends -->